What are Audits and Why do you need one?

 What is a Website Audit and Why Do You Need One?

 Does your business have a beautiful website that does not seem to be converting visitors to customers?
 Or, do you have an older site that you know needs some updates, but you are not sure where to start?
+Moreover, you don’t know how to audit a business?
 A website is a vital piece of any businesses online marketing strategy, so making sure that your site is doing the job it needs to do is extremely important.
 A great way to find out why your website is not working for your business is through a website audit.
 An audit should be completed every 12-18 months to keep up with changing trends and technologies.
 It is extremely important to plan these audits into your annual marketing budget.

 What is a Website Audit?